braze-inc/braze-docs/_docs/_api/endpoints/messaging/send_messages/post_send_triggered_canvases.md

 If your Canvas is archived, you'll see this `notice` message: "The Canvas is archived.
 Unarchive the Canvas to ensure trigger requests will take effect."
 If your Canvas is not active, you'll see this `notice` message: "The Canvas is paused.
 Resume the Canvas to ensure trigger requests will take effect."

-## Using the attributes object in Canvas
+## Attributes object for Canvas

-Braze has a messaging object called `attributes` that allows you to add, create, or update attributes and values for a user before sending them an API-triggered Canvas using the `canvas/trigger/send` endpoint.
-This API call will process the user attributes object before it processes and sends the Canvas.
+Use the messaging object `attributes` to add, create, or update attributes and values for a user before sending them an API-triggered Canvas using the `canvas/trigger/send` endpoint.
+This API call processes the user attributes object before it processes and sends the Canvas.
 This helps minimize the risk of issues caused by [race conditions]({{site.baseurl}}/help/best_practices/race_conditions/).

 {% alert note %}
 Looking for the campaigns version of this endpoint?
 Check out [Sending campaign messages via API-triggered delivery]({{site.baseurl}}/api/endpoints/messaging/send_messages/post_send_triggered_campaigns/).